dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 Ideas for dfeR should first be raised as a [GitHub issue](https://github.com/dfe-analytical-services/dfeR/issues) after which anyone is free to write the code and create a pull request for review.

 For a detailed discussion on contributing to R packages in the tidyverse, please see the [development contributing guide](https://rstd.io/tidy-contrib) and their [code review principles](https://code-review.tidyverse.org/).
-Full knowledge of this isn't needed, though some awareness of general principles will be useful.
+Full knowledge of this isn't needed, though some awareness of general principles may be useful.

+## Support

+We're keen for anyone at DfE to be able to feel comfortable contributing to this package.
+If you have any questions, or would like support in making changes, let the [Statistics Development Team](mailto:statistics.development@education.gov.uk) know.

 ## Basics